l-hendriks/kin-ad-network/README.md

 Deploying this app will automatically create 3 DynamoDB tables: clients, eCPMs and events.
 Clients link `clientId`s to `callbackUrl`s.
 The events database is a database that saves all events that come through.
 A future possibility is to remove these after x days if the table becomes too big and costly.
+Note that the source ip checking only works if the serverless environment is deployed behind a cloudfront distribution.

 ## Security measures